Nigerian Authors

 Impact of Distributed Generation Placement and Penetration Level on Voltage Profile and Loss Reduction in a Radial Distribution Network: An ETAP-Based Study

 Authors: Ahmed, E. A, Nweke, J. N, M.O.
-Oluwe, Ona, Denis Ejike, Okomgboesu Chijioke Jude
+Oluwe, Ona, Denis Ejike, Okomgboeso Chijioke Jude

 Power System Engineering